Welcome to International Early Arrival Housing!

 Getting Around On Campus

-You do not need a car when traveling on the University of Minnesota campus.
+You do not need a car when traveling around the University of Minnesota campus.
 The University of Minnesota has a free bus system that connects all areas of campus.
 Parking & Transportation Services also has information about biking, using scooters, and walking on campus.

 Parking and Transportation Services